rickellis/Arch-Linux-Install-Guide/README.md

 ## Update mirrorlist

 By default Arch has a selection of servers from various countries listed in the local mirrorlist.
 While you might get adequate results with the defaults, to ensure the best possible download speeds it's recommended that you update the mirrorlist with servers from your country.
-To do that you use an application called reflector.
+To do that we use reflector.

 ### Install Reflector